ChrisDickson/URLShortener/README.md

 #### Author: Christopher Dickson
 #### GitHub Repo: https://github.com/ChrisDickson/URLShortener

+The application requires a MySQL database.
+A script to create the required table can be found in:
+`instance/url_schema.sql`

 To run this service you should:

 1. Clone the git repo, or otherwise download the files.